Anime song

 Anime song (アニメソング, anime songu) is a genre of music originating from Japanese pop music.
 Anime songs consist of theme, insert, and image songs for anime, manga, video game, and audio drama CD series, as well as any other song released primarily for the anime market, including music from Japanese voice actors.

 The anime song genre was first defined as a musical category in the 1970s.
 It later gained popularity from the public when mainstream artists begin releasing songs as tie-ins for anime series.
 By the 1990s, it became redefined as a separate genre when companies began creating record labels that would exclusively produce anime songs for their series and artists.
 The increase in voice actors beginning in the mid-2000s led to growing market interest in the genre.
 By the start of the 2020s anime music would achieve international popularity with companies such as Spotify, Crunchyroll, Warner Music Japan and NBCUniversal Entertainment Japan investing in anime-related music.
-Furthermore, the surge in popularity of anime songs among Gen Z has been fuelled by streaming platforms, social-media driven fandom, and club nights embracing their high-energy hooks and genre-blending production.
+Furthermore, the surge in popularity of anime songs among Gen Z has been fueled by streaming platforms, social-media driven fandom, and club nights.